david-l-weitz/subDocxPdf/README.md

 # Usage
 ./doc_find_and_replace.sh -f exampleFile.docx -s 'Apple Orange' -s 'Black White' -n newName

-This command finds all instances of 'Apple' and 'Black' in exampleFile.docx and replace them with 'Orange' and 'White', respectively.
+This command will find all instances of 'Apple' and 'Black' in exampleFile.docx and replace them with 'Orange' and 'White', respectively.
 It creates a newName.pdf and newName.docx file that reflects the substitution changes in the same directory as exampleFile.docx.